alexerlandsson/css-fadeshow/README.md

 #### 2.1 Add Slides, Quick Navigation, Prev/Next Navigation and Slide Counter
 The fadeshow contains of six sections (radio, slides, quick navigation, prev navigation, next navigation and slide counter).
 To add a slide, you need to add one if each but slide container (as markup shows above).
 It is important to keep the same structure and order.
 The CSS will check for the nth-child inside it's containers, so be sure to not change the class names.

+The markup inside `.fs-slide` is optional and could be anything.
+The `.fs-slide-bg` class is however target for Ken Burns effect, so if you want that feature, that class name is necessary.

 #### 2.2 Select Modifiers
 Modifiers are used to add functions in a modular way.
 You can choose which modifiers to use or not.
 All different combinations are possible!